CEI-lab/ece3400-2017/docs/lab3.md

 * Arduino Uno
 * FPGA DE0_nano

-*Note: Be aware that your team only gets to keep one of the FPGAs after the lab is over.
-We do not have enough for every team to keep two FPGAs!*
+*Note: Please return your FPGA to the common bin after use.
+Once lab 4 is done, you get to keep on of the FPGAs in your own bin.*

 ### Graphics Team